vitalif/vitastor/docs/intro/architecture.en.md

 ## Additional utilities

-- **vitastor-disk** — утилита для разметки дисков под Vitastor OSD. С её помощью можно создавать, удалять, менять размеры или перемещать разделы OSD.
+- **vitastor-disk** — a Vitastor OSD disk management tool.
+You can create, remove, resize and move OSD partitions with it.

 ## Overall read/write process